 To find out if it’s specific to hardware, download Memtest86+ ISO Image and burn it to a disk.
 Then boot from the disk and run Memory Diagnostic for 8 to 9 passes.
 It’s must be allowed to run up to 8 or 9 passes, to find out if it’s RAM that is causing the problem.
 Even a single error means there is something wrong with either RAM or DIMM slot.

-So you have to run MemTest with individual slots with individual RAM.
-Check the Motherboard manual and see that the voltage and timings are set correctly in the BIOS.
+So, you have to run MemTest with individual slots and individual RAM.
+Check the motherboard manual to ensure the voltage and timings are set correctly in the BIOS.
 Also, check and ensure that the RAM is compatible with the board.

 2] Hard drive

 Next, we have to test the Hard Drive condition.
-Find out the manufacturer of your Hard Drive and go to the manufactures website.
-Most manufactures will have their own diagnostic tools.
+Find out the manufacturer of your Hard Drive and go to the manufacturer’s website.
+Most manufacturers will have their own diagnostic tools.
 So run a complete diagnostic and check the stability of the Hard Drive.

 If you find a lot of bad sectors or errors immediately start backing up your data.
 Then run chkdsk to see if that corrects the problem.
 If not, then if it is covered by warranty, send for RMA.